MeKebabMan/KebabVim/README.md

 # Faster start up? 🚀

-Because of KebabVim's Auto update and Safe LSP Install features the start up time may be slow **BUT** heres how you can fix it!
+Because of KebabVim's Auto update feature the start up time may be slow **BUT** heres how you can fix it!

 ### Get faster start up speeds:
 - open ~/.config/nvim/init.lua in your favourite code editor and disable the following local variables